MarkPearlCoZa/Blog_General/_posts/2016-10-16-Strong-Mobbing.md

 For example, you may see a potential refactor to simplify the code by extracting a method.
 Asking the typist to extract the method may be a sufficient level of abstraction.
 If the typist looks at you with a blank stare, go to a lower level of abstraction.
 Become a little more explicit - "highlight line 114 to 127 and then press ctrl+alt+m to extract method".

 Finding the appropriate level of abstraction is part of the challenge.
-When a mob is just starting out it typically uses lower levels of abstraction, once a mob begins to get its flow you will find higher levels of abstraction are used.
+When a mob is just starting out it typically uses lower levels of abstraction to direct the typist, once a mob begins to get its flow you will find higher levels of abstraction emerge.

 At its essence, communicate in a meaningful way.
 Don't speak above the typists understanding, and keep trying to increase the level of communication and understanding.
 Stay mindful of the typist, constantly adjust to their needs.